temitayocharles/stack-to-k8s/labs/07-social-scaling.md

 ---

-## � Ready for the Ultimate Scaling Challenge?
+## 💪 Ready for the ultimate scaling challenge?

 **You've mastered autoscaling and performance optimization!** Now face a real Black Friday scenario: